vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Glossary.md

 acamana — "Sipping-water," one of the upac ras offered to a guest or to  a divinity.

-acarya — Saiva priest, qualified to perform puja on behalf of others.  c ryabhiseka — "Priestly anointment" conferring status of acarya on Saiva  initiate.
+acarya — Śaiva priest, qualified to perform puja on behalf of others.  c ryabhiseka — "Priestly anointment" conferring status of acarya on Śaiva  initiate.

-Adharasakti — The "Supporting Sakti" at the base of the divy sana.  adhik ra — Appointment or assignment to perform a role or function.  adhik rin — Agent employed by a superior to carry out some assignment.  disaiva — "Original Saiva," Saiva br hmana.
+Adharasakti — The "Supporting Sakti" at the base of the divy sana.  adhik ra — Appointment or assignment to perform a role or function.  adhik rin — Agent employed by a superior to carry out some assignment.  disaiva — "Original Śaiva," Śaiva br hmana.

-gamas — Central texts of Saiva siddh nta.
+gamas — Central texts of Śaiva siddh nta.

 gamin — "Future karman," one of three basic types of karrtum.
 AGHORA — One of five brahmamantras; associated with activity of reab sorption and the south face of Sadasiva.